buttplugio/buttplug-csharp/README.md

 That project ended up being a partial failure.

-While the FFI system is handy for languages where it is very difficult to rebuild some parts of the library (C/C++/Java/etc...), for managed langauges like Javascript and C#, requiring both the client and server to use the FFI was overkill, and caused many extremely difficult to debug issues.
+While the FFI system is handy for languages where it is very difficult to rebuild some parts of the library (C/C++/Java/etc...), for managed langauges like Javascript and C#, requiring both the client and server to use the FFI was overkill, and caused many extremely difficult-to-debug issues.
 With that in mind, the C# implementation is being turned into a Client only, .Net native implementation that should run on all platforms.

 ## Didn't ManagedButtplugIo already do this?